Milder Monday…

 Synopsis:

-On Wednesday, sun will give way to clouds as low pressure moves off the Southeast coast.
+Sun will give way to clouds Thursday as weak low pressure heads our way from the West.

 Stay tuned.